Leading Dance for Older People for Health and Wellbeing

 - day respite centres

-Gail Hewton, Director of RIPE Dance has partnered with Julie Chenery to establish GOLD Moves Australia to focus on progressing the field of dance for older people for health and wellbeing by developing and presenting professional development and training opportunities while continuing their own community practice.
+Gail Hewton, Director of RIPE Dance has partnered with Julie Chenery to establish GOLD Moves Australia (GMA) to focus on progressing the field of dance for older people for health and wellbeing by developing and presenting professional development, mentoring and training opportunities while continuing their own community practice.

-GOLD Moves Australia kicks off its program of professional development with a 1-day taster and introductory workshop to provide an insight into the field for dance teachers and practitioners interested in finding out if this is an area they might like to add to their work portfolio.
+GOLD Moves Australia kicked off its program of professional development with a 1-day taster and introductory workshop in July to provide an insight into the field for dance teachers and practitioners interested in finding out if this is an area they might like to add to their work portfolio.
 Due to the success of this workshop and high demand GMA repeated it on Sunday 13 October.
 Stay connected for future offerings of this workshop.

-Interested in BOOKING or to finding out more about this workshop?…Click here.
+Interested in BOOKING or to finding out more about these workshops?…Click here.